 On January 2001, the international supermarket chain, Auchan, took control of 49 percent of the local supermarket Chain Marjane.
 As a result, Auchan has been more involved in managing Marjane stores but also in increased imports of food products through Auchan in France.
-Marjane is expected to open a new outlet in Casablanca next year.
+Marjane has plans to open outlets in most cities of more than 300,000 people.